SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Create a Kubernetes platform.
 This may be a single node or a multi-node cluster.

-* The minimum recommended resources for the smallest Solace message broker deployment are 2 CPU and 2 GB memory available to the Kubernetes node.
+* The minimum recommended resources for the smallest message broker deployment are 2 CPU and 2 GB memory available to the Kubernetes node.
 For requirements supporting larger deployments refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 > If using MiniKube, `minikube start` will also setup Kubernetes.
 By default it will start with 2 CPU and 2 GB memory allocated.
 Use `--cpus` and `--memory` for other options.